William Gibson: The Jackpot trilogy and graphic novels

 The Peripheral, the first in a new series of novels by William Gibson, was released on October 28, 2014.
-He described the story briefly in an appearance he made at the New York Public Library on April 19, 2013, and read an excerpt from the first chapter of the book entitled "The Gone Haptics."
+He described the story briefly in an appearance he made at the New York Public Library on April 19, 2013, and read an excerpt from the first chapter of the book entitled "The Gone Haptics".
 The story takes place in two eras, one about thirty years into the future and the other further in the future.

 In 2017, Gibson's comic/graphic novel Archangel was published.
-Both Archangel and The Peripheral contain time travel (of sorts), but Gibson has clarified that the works are not related: "They're not "same universe".
+Both Archangel and The Peripheral contain time travel (of sorts), but Gibson has clarified that the works are not related: "They're not 'same universe'.
 The Splitter and trans-continual virtuality are different mechanisms (different plot mechanisms too)."
 The next year, Dark Horse Comics began releasing Johnnie Christmas' adaptation of Gibson's Alien 3 script in five parts, resulting in a hardcover collection being published in 2019.

-The Peripheral's continuation, Agency, was released on January 21, 2020 after being delayed from an initial announced release date of December 2018.
+The Peripheral's continuation, Agency, was released on January 21, 2020, after being delayed from an initial announced release date of December 2018.
 Gibson said in a New Yorker magazine article that both the election of Donald Trump as U.S. President and the controversy over Cambridge Analytica had caused him to rethink and revise the text.
-The working title for the third novel in the series was Jackpot, which Gibson had a change of heart on in January 2021: "I don't think I'm going to call Agency's sequel Jackpot after all.
+The working title for the third novel in the series was Jackpot, about which Gibson had a change of heart in January 2021: "I don't think I'm going to call Agency's sequel Jackpot after all.
 Not because of [Jackpot by Michael Mechanic], which I look forward to reading, but because Agency was originally called Tulpagotchi.
 Which I still like, but would've been a different book."